Private Psychology Practice

 Once we understand these patterns more clearly, therapy focuses on helping you find new ways of responding to them.

 Whether you are coming to therapy for the first time or returning after trying it before, we can take time to understand what you need and what might help most.
-Together we will work out an approach that fits you.

 Therapy can sometimes involve looking at difficult experiences or patterns that have been in place for a long time.
-While this work is not always easy, it happens within a supportive relationship where you are not facing those challenges alone.

 What I Believe